jxxcarlson/markup-experiments/README.md

 and [this repo](https://github.com/jxxcarlson/arith) for simple examples of parsing and type-checking using Elm.

-This is a work in progress.
+All this is a work in progress.

 ## M1